 There are some themes that more or less tie this bizarre menagerie together, which I will expound upon now for no other reason then to deflect accusations of literary philistinism.
 Deep Time, Birds, Dream-realms, Deep-sea Creatures, Dinosaurs, creatures that exist in perspectives or dimensions different from ours, Creatures that cause or are fed/created by suicide, (Mostly) benevolent takes on traditionally evil female monsters, creatures from (a bizarre faery version of) outer space, Creatures that you can eat, Dogs, Bug-men, Bugs, MAGIC BEASTS.

-Not included or very rare; Dragons, Undead (with two exceptions), traditional creatures of heaven and hell (with one bizarre exception), oozes,
+Not included or very rare; Dragons, Undead (with two exceptions), traditional creatures of heaven and hell (with one bizarre exception), oozes and mundane animals (obviously).

-In true worldbuilding fashion, Stuart creates a sort of coherence to this collection by establishing relations between some of his monsters.
+Stuart creates a sort of coherence to this collection by establishing relations between some of his monsters.
 Some creatures serve primarily as minions to more powerful creatures (be it voluntarily or under duress), some, like the awesome Hex Dragoons serve as amoral mercenaries, and some creatures may be conjured up by anyone who knows the right ritual, actually facilitating dungeon composition and complex encounters.
-Good on you for paying attention to that one, eat shit for leaving the statt work in the hands of the poor, tortured GM.
+Good on you for paying attention to that one, eat shit for leaving the stat work in the hands of the poor, tortured GM.

 One of the weakest elements of the overall work is the writing, which might sound incongruous given the amount of praise that usually garners from other corners and the aforementioned creativity I lauded.
-After reading a couple of pages it started to get really grating.
-Stuart is a sucker for byzantine vocabularies and will readily throw around words like ‘griseous, xanthic and fluvious’ which, combined with a sort of postmodernist poetry that adheres to no fixed rhytm and page descriptions that drag on for a minimum of one page made the whole work tedious to assimilate at times.
-You might be swept away on winds of imagination and poetry but I just find it gets grating after a while.
+After reading a two dozen pages it starts to get really grating.
+Stuart is a sucker for byzantine word choice and will readily throw around words like ‘griseous, xanthic and fluvious’ which, combined with a sort of postmodernist poetry that adheres to no fixed rhythm and page descriptions that drag on for a minimum of one page made the whole work tedious to assimilate at times.
+YOU might be swept away on winds of imagination and poetry but I just find it gets grating after a while.
 Stuart never uses one word or sentence when a paragraph will do.